 362 Geddes Hall

 Clare Kilbane serves as the Senior Learning Designer for the McGrath Institute for Church Life.
-She is also the Academic Director for STEP (Satellite Theological Education Program), a consultant for the Science & Religion Initiative, and a faculty member affiliated with the Echo Graduate Service Program.
-In these roles, Clare contributes her expertise in educational design and digital learning to extend the impact of the Institute’s many educational initiatives.
+She is also the Director of Research and Development for McGrath's Digital Education, its Catholic Schools Outreach Coordinator, and a faculty member affiliated with the Echo Graduate Service Program.

 Clare is from central Ohio, where she grew up as the fourth of eight children.
 She completed a B.S. in Elementary Education at the University of Dayton and began her career as a teacher and technology coordinator at St. James the Less School.
 She later attained a M.A. in Instructional Design and Technology from The Ohio State University, and a Ph.D. in Educational Evaluation from the University of Virginia.